Preempting Fermion Sign Problem: Unveiling Quantum Criticality through Nonequilibrium Dynamics in Imaginary Time

-\pdfbookmark[1]{Theoretical framework}{sec2} {\it Theoretical framework} --- We consider the imaginary-time relaxation dynamics for which the wave function $|\psi(\tau)\rangle$ evolves according to the imaginary-time Schr\"{o}dinger equation $-\frac{\partial}{\partial \tau} |\psi(\tau)\rangle=H|\psi(\tau)\rangle$ imposed by the normalization condition.
-As its long-time solution is the ground state, this equation provides a routine method to access ground-state properties in numerical computations~\cite{AssaadReview}.
+\pdfbookmark[2]{Theoretical framework}{sec2} {\it Theoretical framework} --- \\ We consider the imaginary-time relaxation dynamics for which the wave function $|\psi(\tau)\rangle$ evolves according to the imaginary-time Schr\"{o}dinger equation $-\frac{\partial}{\partial \tau} |\psi(\tau)\rangle=H|\psi(\tau)\rangle$ imposed by the normalization condition.
+As its long-time solution is the ground state, this equation forms the basis of the zero-temperature projector QMC (PQMC) method, which provides a routine approach to accessing ground-state properties in numerical computations~\cite{SM,Sorella1989EPL,Sorella1991IJMPB,AssaadReview}.
 Moreover, near the QCP, it was shown that universal scaling behaviors manifest themselves not only at the ground state, but also in the imaginary-time relaxation process.
-Particularly, with initial states corresponding to the fixed points of scale transformation, the short-time dynamics of observable $O$ satisfies the following scaling form~\cite{Yins2014prb,yu2023dirac}: \bea O(\tau,g,L) = L^{-\kappa}f_O(gL^{\frac{1}{\nu}},\tau L^{-z}), \eea where $L$ is linear system size and $g$ is the distance to the critical point, $\kappa$ is the scaling dimension of $O$, and $\nu$ is the correlation-length exponent, $z$ is dynamical exponent which is generally one in Dirac QCP.
+Particularly, with initial states corresponding to the fixed points of scale transformation, after a transient nonuniversal time scale, the short-imaginary-time dynamics of observable $O$ satisfies the following scaling form~\cite{Yins2014prb,yu2023dirac}: \bea O(\tau,g,L) = L^{-\kappa}f_O(gL^{\frac{1}{\nu}},\tau L^{-z}), \eea where $L$ is linear system size and $g$ is the distance to the critical point, $\kappa$ is the scaling dimension of $O$, and $\nu$ is the correlation-length exponent, $z$ is the dynamical exponent which is generally one in the Dirac QCP.
 Note that all critical exponents in Eq.~(\ref{scaling}) are controlled by the QCP in the ground state.
-Accordingly, from \Eq{scaling}, one can achieve critical properties from the expectation value of $O$ in the relaxation process.
-This nonequilibrium approach is notably different from the conventional one which requires that the ground state should be determined through the evolution of long imaginary time.
-Because in general the severity of sign problem exponentially increases with $\tau$ in QMC~\cite{Troyer2005sign}, the sign problem in short-time stage of relaxation is significantly mitigated compared with the simulation on ground-state properties, thereby enabling the large-scale QMC simulation with high accuracy despite the presence of sign problem.
-In the following, we elucidate the theoretical framework by systematically studying several representative models with sign problem.
+Accordingly, from \Eq{scaling}, one can achieve the location of QCP and critical properties from the expectation value of $O$ in the relaxation process.
+This nonequilibrium approach is notably different from the conventional PQMC which requires that the ground state should be determined through the evolution of long imaginary time~\cite{SM,Sorella1989EPL,Sorella1991IJMPB,AssaadReview}.
+Because in general the severity of the sign problem exponentially increases with imaginary time in QMC~\cite{Troyer2005sign,Scalettar2015prb}, the sign problem in the short-time stage of relaxation is significantly mitigated compared with the direct simulation on ground-state properties, thereby enabling the large-scale QMC simulation with high accuracy despite the presence of the sign problem.
+In the following, we elucidate the theoretical framework by systematically studying several representative models with the sign problem.